Walking Distance: Production

 Unlike some episodes of the show that were accompanied by pre-composed stock music cues, Walking Distance was underscored with music specially written for it.
-As for other Twilight Zone episodes, Bernard Herrmann—also composer of the first season's main title music and most of its stock music—wrote the music for this one.
-The intimate score has an isolated running time of about 19 minutes and is played by a 19-piece-orchestra consisting of strings (violins, violas, cellos, basses) and one harp.
+As for other Twilight Zone episodes, Bernard Herrmann—also composer of the first season's main title music and some of its stock music—wrote the music for this one.
+The intimate score has an isolated running time of about 19 minutes, and it is played by a 19-piece-orchestra consisting of strings (violins, violas, cellos, basses) and one harp.

 The park in this episode is said to be inspired by Recreation Park in Binghamton, New York, which is located about five blocks away from Rod Serling's childhood home.
 Like the park in "Walking Distance", Recreation Park has a carousel and a bandstand.
-There is a plaque in the Recreation Park bandstand commemorating the episode.
+The carousel is now adorned with The Twilight Zone-inspired artwork, and there is a plaque in the bandstand commemorating the episode.
+In 2024 a statue of Serling was placed nearby in the park.
 The plaque and the episode are referenced heavily in the 2014 film The Rewrite, which is mostly set in Binghamton.

 Themes

+Rod Serling, who wrote the episode, once commented, "Every writer has his own special preoccupations and predilections.
+For me, it's a hunger to be young again.
+A desperate hunger to go back to where it all began."
 Similar themes of nostalgia, its potential risks, the relentless pressures of the business world, and the disillusionments that come with being an adult are explored in "A Stop at Willoughby", "Young Man's Fancy", "The Incredible World of Horace Ford", "Of Late I Think of Cliffordville", and to a lesser extent, "The Brain Center at Whipple's", as well as two Serling teleplays from before and after The Twilight Zone: The Kraft Television Theatre episode "Patterns" and the Night Gallery episode "They're Tearing Down Tim Riley's Bar".